aphysci/gravity/src/api/rust/README.md

 I know there is a lot of bouncing around and wrapper functions, but to me it seems like this is the best way to make the main.rs feel like actual rust code.
 Any suggestions are definitely welcome.

+I believe this is what they call a shim

 ## Current Updates

 I have included a wrapper on each end (C++ and Rust).
 This makes the code feel like true Rust code, while not having to impact any of the source code.

-The provided stuff here will in fact make a gravity node publish a basic string data product successfully.
+The provided stuff here will in fact make a gravity node publish a basic string data product or a protobuf data product successfully.
 Rust stuff cannot yet subscribe.
 Stay tuned.
-The next steps that I will take are either do the protobufs or work with the subscriber.
+The next step that I will take is work with the subscriber.
 Neither are easy since there is not support for a vector of shared pointers yet, nor protobuf, so some janky work-arounds are in order for sure!
 Exciting :/

-June 12, 2025
+June 13, 2025